lonewanderer27/Boombox-v4/README.md

 ### Planned:
 - [ ] Allow the user to reorder queued music
 - [ ] Support for other sources like Spotify, Apple Music, Deezer etc...
-- [ ] Optimize code further [Getting the playable youtube link & its lyrics is now faster thanks to this!]
+- [ ] Optimize code further [Getting yt link & lyrics is now faster thanks to this!]

 # Deploy the Bot!
 Coming soon!
 Wait till I get to a stable release!